beruit01/webshop/README.md

 webshop
 =======

-A crazy, not seriously webshop implementation to get familiar with JSF and usable web surfaces.
+A crazy, not serious webshop implementation to get familiar with JSF and usable web surfaces.

 ## Filesystem
 + __jsf__ (all JSF files from lessons with A. Bosch)